krayin/krayin-docs/docs/1.x/advanced/create-payment-method.md

 ## Introduction

-Bagisto eases the task of creating payment methods, making it simple for both novice and professional developers.
+Krayin eases the task of creating payment methods, making it simple for both novice and professional developers.

 The diversity of payment methods provides customers with various options for payment when they proceed to checkout.
 Moreover, offering multiple payment methods is a great strategy to reach out to the global marketplace.

-## Using Bagisto Package Generator
+## Using Krayin Package Generator

-To create a payment method package, follow these commands in the Bagisto root directory:
+To create a payment method package, follow these commands in the Krayin root directory:

 - If the package directory is not present: